Optimal Cox Regression Subsampling Procedure with Rare Events: Numerical Results

-The different methods were compared on the basis of three metrics.
-The root mean squared error (RMSE) for the vector of coefficients was derived for each method, averaged over the 300 samples.
-The RMSE was calculated both with respect to the real vector of coefficients $\vectr{\beta}^o$ and with respect to the full-data partial-likelihood estimator, serving as the ``gold standard" we would have obtained had we used the full data.The average runtime and the relative RMSE (RR) with respect to the full-data partial-likelihood estimator are also presented.
-The RR was defined as the ratio between the RMSE of each method to that of the full-data-based estimator.
+The methods were compared based on three metrics.
+The root mean squared error (RMSE) for the vector of coefficients was derived for each method, averaged over the 500 samples.
+The RMSE was calculated with respect to both $\vectr{\beta}^o$ and $\hat{\vectr{\beta}}_{PL}$, the latter serving as the gold standard.
+The RMSE of an estimator $\hat{\vectr{\beta}}$ with respect to $\vectr{\beta}^o$ is defined as and with respect to $\hat{\vectr{\beta}}_{PL}$, it is defined as where the superscript $(j)$ indicates the estimator computed from the $j$'th sample.
+The average runtime (in seconds) and the relative RMSE (RR) are also presented, where RR is defined as the ratio of each method's RMSE to that of $\hat{\vectr{\beta}}_{PL}$'s, with respect to the true parameter $\vectr{\beta}^o$.

-For matching controls to cases in the NCC methods, we used the ``ccwc" function in the Epi R package \citep{Epi}.
-For the estimation procedures of the NCC methods we used a stratified analysis with the {\tt coxph} function for the classic NCC (``NCC-c"), and the R package MultipleNCC for Samuelsen's improved NCC (``NCC-S") \citep{samuelsen1997psudolikelihood}.
-We also present the average runtime of the different methods, measured in seconds.

-With regards to RMSE and RR, Tables \ref{tab_sim01}--\ref{tab_sim03} show that the L-opt and A-opt methods tend to perform similarly, with some advantage to the A-opt under setting ``C".
-However, this advantage seems to shrink as the number of sampled observations increase.
-Additionally, our methods outperform the NCC-c, NCC-S and the uniform method under all settings, except for setting ``A" when three controls are sampled per observed event, where NCC-S performs similarly to L-opt.
-With regards to runtime, the L-opt is slightly faster than the A-opt method, and both are considerably faster than the full-data partial likelihood and the NCC methods, but as expected, are slower than the uniform method, which does not require computation of sampling probabilities.
-The conclusion is that L-opt and A-opt may offer a computational advantage over the full-data partial-likelihood, without sacrificing a lot of efficiency, in contrast the uniform sampling which may potentially incur a high efficiency loss.
+With regards to RMSE and RR, Tables \ref{tab_sim01}--\ref{tab_sim03} show that the L-opt and A-opt methods tend to perform similarly, with some advantage to A-opt under setting ``C''.
+This advantage seems to shrink as the number of sampled observations increases.
+Additionally, our methods outperform the NCC-c, NCC-S and the uniform methods under all settings.
+With regards to runtime, L-opt is slightly faster than A-opt, and both are considerably faster than the full-data PL and the NCC methods, but as expected, are slower than the uniform method, which does not require computation of sampling probabilities.
+The conclusion is that L-opt and A-opt may offer a computational advantage over the full-data PL, without sacrificing a lot of efficiency, in contrast to the uniform sampling which may potentially incur a high efficiency loss.